6point6/dmarc_checker/README.md

 ## DMARC Checker
 DMARC Checker is a Rust powered asynchronous DMARC lookup engine.

-You can do for individual domains using dig, e.g. `dig dmarc.example.org TXT +short`.
+You can the do for individual domains using dig, e.g. `dig dmarc.example.org TXT +short`.
 However, DMARC Checker works by reading a file of listed domains before outputting a parsed list in Comma Separated Value (CSV) format.

 Unlike dig, DMARC Check is fast.
 It averages around 500 lookups per second and can parse the top 1 million domains within 30 minutes.